-Symptoms of asthma include wheezing (when you breathe if you are wheezing it makes a whistling sound), coughing, difficulty breathing and a tight chest.
-If your symptoms seem to be worse during the night, speak to your doctor about it.
-This can be a sign that your condition is getting worse or that your asthma treatment needs to be changed to manage it better.
+Symptoms of asthma include wheezing (a whistling sound when you breath), coughing, difficulty breathing, and a tight chest.
+If your symptoms seem to be worse during the night, speak to your doctor as this can be a sign that your condition is getting worse or that your asthma treatment needs to be changed to manage it better.

 Which types of asthma treatments are there?

 When the symptoms get very bad, that’s known as an asthma attack.
 During an asthma attack, the chest tightens and the person fights to catch their breath.
 For most people, severe asthma attacks build over the course of between 6 and 48 hours, but some people may find that their attacks develop rapidly and without a warning.
 Severe attacks can be fatal and require immediate hospital treatment.
-In the case of a very severe asthma attack, call 999.
-Usually, patients can manage their asthma when using a preventative asthma treatment.
+In the case of a severe asthma attack, call 999.

 Treatment for acute asthma attacks